ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

   same header field names;
 - header field names proliferates.

+Client applications interfacing with different servers may thus need to process different headers, or the very same application interface that sits behind different reverse proxies may reply with different throttling headers.

 Here are some examples:

 - `X-RateLimit-Remaining` references different values, depending on the implementation: